gucamuze/eve_fw_bf_spotter/README.md

 This is merely a prototype for a discord bot in development

 *Usage*
 Create a .env file with a 'MAIL=yourmail' field if you want to respect ESI's recommendations.
-Then just launch the script using python3
+Then just launch the script using python3.

+The script updates every 30 minutes at :00 and :30, that being the ESI's cache route limit, as specified in the response headers.
+Will output victory points changes on all galcal systems in both CLI and a log file (log.json which is actually not a json format file :| ), with a special output in case a BF is detected.